joeldmott/inventory_project/README.md

 ![image](https://github.com/joeldmott/inventory_project/assets/51928528/a99cca9a-3b91-42cc-9d77-7592edfdce6c)

-Subsequently, the data used here is [a snapshot of this store's sales as of June 2024 with some columns that were not relevant to iventory removed](https://www.kaggle.com/datasets/joelmott/liquor-inventory-dataset).
-Instead of going all the way back to 2012, I went to 2017.
+Subsequently, the data used here is [a snapshot of this store's sales as of June 2024 with some columns that were not relevant to inventory removed](https://www.kaggle.com/datasets/joelmott/liquor-inventory-dataset).
+Also, instead of going all the way back to 2012, I only went as far back as 2017.
 In order to keep the inventory forecasting on an annual scale, the data is cut off at the end of 2023 and then forecasts are made for all of 2024.

 ## reproducing the project